kvarak/dnd/docs/_Classes/warlock.md

 Whenever you gain a new warlock level, you can change your Dawn constellations.

 ### Under the Night Sky
-At 10th level, you wrest power from the Exile’s true foes with ease.
+You wrest power from the Exile’s true foes with ease.
 Whenever you finish a long rest, you can exchange your chosen Constellations for different ones.
 Additionally, you gain resistance to radiant damage.

 ### Astrological Savant
-At 14th level, you have finally usurped the celestial spheres.
+You have finally usurped the celestial spheres.
 You can choose two of the following Dusk Constellations and can exchange them using your Under the Night Sky feature.

 <div class="columns">

-- **The Devil**: You have advantage on Diplomacy, Deception and Persuasion checks.
+- **The Devil**: You have advantage on all *Speechcraft* checks.

 - **The Empress**: When you finish a short rest, you gain temporary hit points equal to half your warlock level.